HOTELS SAKE Bar Hotel ASAKUSA - Why This Tokyo Hotel Gives You a Masu at Check-In

 The hotel's five room categories each take their design cues from sake culture, though Western-style beds keep things comfortable for international visitors.

 The most compact option at just 11 square meters, these cozy rooms feature a double bed, shower, and artwork created from wooden masu sake cups.
-Despite their size, they include all the essentials: LCD TV, refrigerator, safe, and rice-based skincare products.
+Despite their size, they include all the essentials: LCD TV, refrigerator, and rice-based skincare products.

 Masu Queen